cherniwchan/cherniwchan.github.io/_pages/cv.md

 **Employment**
-* Carleton University, Department of Economics. emsp * Associate Professor (with tenure), January 2021 - .
+* Carleton University, Department of Economics.
+    - Associate Professor (with tenure), January 2021 - .
-	emsp * Canada Research Chair in the Economics of Sustainability and Globalization, October 2021 - .
+    - Canada Research Chair in the Economics of Sustainability and Globalization, October 2021 - .
-* University of Alberta, Department of Marketing, Business Economics, and Law. emsp * Associate Professor (with tenure), July 2020 - December 2020. emsp * Assistant Professor, July 2013 - June 2020.
+* University of Alberta, Department of Marketing, Business Economics, and Law.
+    - Associate Professor (with tenure), July 2020 - December 2020.
+    - Assistant Professor, July 2013 - June 2020.